aaal-dev/AtomicHorse-Modules/README.md

 > Now it is working.
 Polyphonic on 16 voices, but without simd.
 Can be slow with many voices.
 Need some clamps in code, and new visual design with numbers.

+## LFO-1

+First take of LFO.
+I want some extra controls.
+And I think it would be much better with waveform changer and level knob on each output.
+Also I want to emplement frequency changer on each output.

+> Not working.
+Only skeleton for visual design.